edaehn/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 [^4]: On Debian-based systems you can install it using `sudo apt install comparepdf`.

 [^5]: This is because a new Java VM is started for each processed PDF, which will result in poor performance.

+[^6] Of course this also works for metadata extraction, and both text and metadata extraction can be combined in one single command.
+As an example, the following command will extract both text and metadata, including any embedded documents: `java -jar ~/tika/tika-app-2.1.0.jar -J --text -i ./myPDFs/ -o ./tika-out/`